What Is Breslov?

 Breslov is the name of the town in the western Ukraine where Rebbe Nachman spent most of the last eight years of his life, and which gave its name to the Chassidut that he founded.
 One can travel to Breslov today and get a good feel for what it was like to live there in the early 1800s.
 Aside from a few square meters of cracked asphalt and several telephone and electrical wires, the town looks exactly as it did during Rebbe Nachman’s lifetime.

-Breslov is sometimes transliterated as Bratslav or Braclav; it should not be confused with Bratislava in Czechoslovakia or Breslau in Germany.
+Breslov is sometimes transliterated as Bratslav or Braclav; it should not be confused with Bratislava in Czechoslovakia or Breslau (Wroclaw in Polish) in Poland.
 Breslov is situated on the Bug River midway between Nemirov and Tulchin, in the area previously known as Kaminetz-Podolia.

 It was usual for Chassidic groups of Eastern Europe to take their name from the name of the town where their rebbe and leader lived.
 When Rebbe Nachman first settled in Breslov in 1802, he said that his followers would always be known as Breslover Chassidim.
 This is the case today, even though Breslov is now a worldwide movement and there are no known Breslover Chassidim in the town of Breslov itself.